stfc/PSyclone/doc/examples.rst

 Example 10
 ^^^^^^^^^^

-Demonstrates the user of "inter-grid" kernels that prolong or restrict fields (map between grids of different resolutions).
+Demonstrates the use of "inter-grid" kernels that prolong or restrict fields (map between grids of different resolutions).

+Example 11
+^^^^^^^^^^

+Example of the use of transformations to introduce redundant computation, split synchronous halo exchanges into asynchronous exchanges (start and stop) and move the starts of those exchanges in order to overlap them with computation.